Kham Magar: Underdevelopment

 After unification of Nepal by Shaha king, official neglect, underdevelopment and poverty essentially continued through the 19th and 20th centuries.
 The main export was mercenaries for the British and Indian armies, or whatever other employment opportunities could be found for largely uneducated and unskilled labor.
 Northern magar also practice transhumance by grazing cattle, sheep and goats in summer pastures in subalpine and alpine pastures to the north, working their way down to winter pastures in the Dang-Deukhuri valleys.
 Despite unending toil, food shortages have become a growing problem that still persists.
 Food deficits were historically addressed by grain imports bought dearly with distant work at low wages.

 As some corrupted development brought schools, electricity, motor roads, hospitals and some range of consumer goods to specific surrounding areas, few benefits trickled up into the highlands and contrasts became even more invidious.
 Development introduced motor transport, which diminished porterage employment.
 Cultivating hemp and processing it into charas (hashish) lost standing as an income generator after 1976 when international pressure persuaded the national government to outlaw these recreational drugs and close government stores where those so inclined could freely purchase what was illegal in most of the world.
-But the Hindu government directly indirectly encouraged the drugs.
+But the local government directly or indirectly encouraged the drugs.

 Nepalese Civil War

 Despite adversity, the Magar people retained a robust oral history and a sense of past greatness, which created grievances and made them receptive to the Maobadi (Maoist) movement that opposed the Shah Dynasty regime in the 1996-2006 Nepalese Civil War and even the multiparty democracy that the Shahs had toyed with.
-The Rolpa and Rukum districts in the center of the magars homelands became known as the "Maoist heartland" and the Kham Magars were prominent as footsoldiers of its guerrilla forces and played a significant role during Nepal's Maoist movement and during Maoist Civil War (Nepal Civil War), figures like Deputy Commander Barshaman Pun Magar and Nanda Bahadur Pun Magar, former chief commander who led the People's Liberation Army.
+The Rolpa and Rukum districts in the center of the Magars homelands became known as the "Maoist Heartland" and the Kham Magars were prominent as footsoldiers of its guerrilla forces and played a significant role during Nepal's Maoist movement and during Maoist Civil War (or Nepal Civil War), figures like PLA Deputy Commander Barshaman Pun Magar and former Chief Commander Nanda Bahadur Pun Magar, who both led the People's Liberation Army.